DevLuDaley/django-forms/sidecar-django-forms.md

 this helps differentiate between the project folder and the autogenerate folder (with the identaical project name) that lives in the project folder

-# - rename project folder
+# - rename project folder to projectnandiasgarden

+▶ django-admin startapp pizza

+# - create app pizza